gchq/Gaffer/README.md

 ### Try it out

-We have a simple demo available to try [here](https://github.com/gchq/gaffer-tools/tree/master/road-traffic)  based around a small uk road use dataset.
+We have a simple demo available to try that is based around a small uk road use dataset.
+Download the precompiled demo files from the last release [here](https://github.com/gchq/gaffer-tools/releases) or build and run it from source code [here](https://github.com/gchq/gaffer-tools/tree/master/road-traffic).

 There are more in depth examples of using the Java API on our wiki: [Getting Started](https://github.com/gchq/Gaffer/wiki/Getting-Started).

 ### Building and Deploying

-To build Gaffer run `mvn clean package` in the top-level directory.
+To build Gaffer run `mvn clean install -Pquick` in the top-level directory.
 This will build all of Gaffer's core libraries, the Accumulo store and some examples of how to load and query data and write other stores.

 The Accumulo store needs to run on a Hadoop cluster with Accumulo installed.
-After building the project, the following jars need to be installed on all of Accumulo's tablet servers' classpaths.

- - The Accumulo iterators jar, located at `accumulo-store/target/accumulo-store-iterators-X.jar`
- - The jar containing the functions used for managing the graph data in Accumulo, located at `simple-function-library/target/simple-function-library-X.jar`
- - The jar containing the serialisers for the data, located at `simple-serialisation-library/target/simple-serialisation-library-X.jar`
- - Any jars that contain custom functions or serialisers you want to use to serialise or manage the data in Accumulo.

-Adding files to Accumulo's tablet server classpaths is typically done by putting the jar in the lib directory within Accumulo's directory.
+Instructions for installing Gaffer on Accumulo can be found on the [wiki](https://github.com/gchq/Gaffer/wiki/Accumulo-Store-User-Guide#accumulo-set-up).

 ### Documentation